 My wife does certain things, certain annoying things.
 I’m sure this is not uncommon.
 Many wives, I hear, do certain annoying things.
 I’m sure, too, that husbands do certain annoying things.
 What things?
 I’m not sure.
 The things I am sure about are wife-specific.

 I’ve lived with my wife six years.
-We’ve been married almost five years.
-Marriage has not changed us entirely; I think it merely accentuated what was already there.
+We’ve been married five years.
+Marriage has not changed us entirely.
+Marriage accentuated what was already there.
 Our arguments now seem more berserk and unpredictable; our tender moments, more simple and soothing.

-I have noticed, though, that my wife is evolving in her quirkiness.
-What was once a set of charming little idiosyncrasies have now become a cluster of odd symptoms.
-Clearly, she has a disease.
+I have noticed: my wife is evolving in her quirkiness.
+What was once a set of charming little idiosyncrasies have become odd symptoms.
+She has a disease.
 Maybe the disease is marriage.
-Or, more likely, the disease is marriage to Seth.

 People ask my wife: How do you deal with this?